gjchangmu/NecroDancer-Score-Analyzer/readme.md

 ###Introduction
 NecroDancer Score Analyzer is a trainer for a video game named Crypt of the NecroDancer.
 It counts the amount of gold/score by different sources (gold from bosses, gold from non-boss monsters, gold from golden shop walls, penalty by crown of greed, etc.).
 This trainer helps me understand my score better.

+This is in beta state and any kind of suggestions are welcome.

 ###How to use
 Run the analyzer side by side with the game.